tomjowen/tomjowen.github.io/_portfolio/portfolio-3.md

 collection: portfolio
 ---

 I find Spotify’s ‘Discover Weekly’ playlists to be pretty hit or miss.
-It’s 30 songs every week, of which I’ll usually find 20 to be unremarkable, I’ll hate 7 or 8, and I’ll love 2 or 3.
+It’s 30 songs every week, of which I’ll usually 2 or 3 that I love.
 This app streamlines the process of finding ‘the diamonds’, while also letting you do it in bulk, rather than every week.

-It uses IFTTT to push the discover weekly into a separate playlist every week without requiring any input from you.
-Then the app lets you play the music, and easily sort some songs into a new playlist with a single keypress, removing all songs heard from the original playlist.
+It uses IFTTT to push the discover weekly into a separate playlist automatically.
+The app then makes it easy to sort that music into a good and bad playlists.

 To run the project, first [IFTTT](https://ifttt.com) will need to be setup.
 Setup this applet, with your discover weekly, and a new bulk playlist: